 Packs, troops, and even individual families can utilize our council camping facilities all year.
-We have several cabins and buildings at Camp Cedars, Camp Eagle, Little Sioux Scout Ranch, and Camp Wa-kon-da that are great for a winter lock-in, a fall fun day, or even a weekend campout.
-Facilities and activities include cooking spaces, restroom facilities, sleeping spaces (with bunk beds), fishing, hiking trails, indoor/ outdoor classrooms, and more.
+We have several cabins and buildings at Camp Cedars, Camp Eagle, and Camp Wa-kon-da that are great for a winter lock-in, a fall fun day, or even a weekend campout.
+Facilities and activities include cooking spaces, restroom facilities, sleeping spaces (with bunk beds), fishing, hiking trails, indoor/outdoor classrooms, and more.
+Primitive camping is also available at Camp Whispering Cedars.
 To find out more about camp rentals visit https://campreservation.com/326/Home.